 We live in a fallen world and the devil will try and rob from us what he can, and God may give him the authority to do so as Job 1:12 indicates in reference to Job’s circumstances – And the LORD said to Satan, “Behold, all that he has is in your power; only do not lay a hand on his person.”
 So Satan went out from the presence of the LORD. – Although we are not given all the answers as to why God allows evil, calamity or other painful events to occur, biblically we know that it is for His purpose and glory, which we cannot comprehend in its entirety here on earth.
 Referencing my study, God’s Hand in Calamity, it will give you insight into that question.
 Often, our sorrow may relate to our own selfishness, as was previously discussed.
 We are sorrowful when something occurs that conflicts with our hopes and desires.
 God is completely sovereign and when something happens that we do not like, we can be confident that He did not make a mistake in allowing it to occur.
 If someone we deeply love tragically leaves this world, isn’t it natural for us to grieve that loss?
 Yes, and God understands and desires to console us in those times.
 We can expect to war with our emotions as believers in Christ.
 For in God’s own purpose in allowing the enemy to rule upon this earth for a time, will we accept God’s sovereignty, trust Him, and in our relationship with Him, do we accept that satan has temporarily been given dominion?
 In John 12:31, Jesus references the “ruler of this world” and that is Satan.
 2 Corinthians 4:4 says, “whose minds the god of this age has blinded, who do not believe, lest the light of the gospel of the glory of Christ who is the image of God, should shine on them.”
 Colossians 1:13-14 states, “He has delivered us from the power of darkness and conveyed us into the kingdom of the Son of His love, in whom we have redemption through His blood, the forgiveness of sins.” – The god of this age refers to Satan.
 When studying these verses along with the rest of scripture, we are told that Satan does not have ultimate authority of this world, but that he does have authority over the minds and hearts of the unbelieving world.
 Those whom truly follow Christ are called to believe God in truth versus the lies that the remainder of the world eternally succumb to.
 As believers, we will constantly battle against our flesh while on this earth.
 The way we battle against this is by recognizing, understanding, believing and living-out the truth of the gospel.
 Scripture is God’s word as Prov 30:5-6, Gal 2:11-12, 2 Tim 3:16-17, 2 Peter 1:20-21 and Rev 22:18-19 reveal and any doubt of that within our hearts will give way to the enemy speaking lies into our lives, making our situations worse.
 When we begin believing everything that God has said is true, our greater trust in Him not only comforts us, but also teaches us how to respond to the suffering that we endure.
 This is the beginning of discovering peace and learning to be content and even having joy, which God has chosen for us in this life, in the midst of all circumstances.

-Today’s Christians are not entirely different in how they view Jesus Christ in comparison to the historic Jews who were waiting for their coming Messiah.
-They believed that He was to end Roman rule over them, just as people today think that with Christ, they should not have to endure many painful trials that take place.
+Today’s Christians are not entirely different in how they view Jesus Christ in comparison to the Jews who were and still are waiting for their coming Messiah.
+Historically, they believed that He was to end Roman rule over them, just as many people today think that with Christ, they should not have to endure many painful trials that take place.
 Americans tend to forget that Christians face severe persecution throughout the rest of the world and it is now increasing its movement into this country.
-We have forgotten that our primary purpose in trusting God, is not that He will eliminate suffering from our lives (in fact, we are told in scripture that we will be hated because of our faith and that will increase our suffering-Matthew 10:22-23), but because He commands us to trust Him if we have truly accepted Him.
+We have forgotten that a primary reason in trusting God, is not that He will eliminate suffering from our lives (in fact, we are told in scripture that we will be hated because of our faith and that will increase our suffering-Matthew 10:22-23), but that He commands us to trust Him if we have truly accepted Him.
 Had the Jews truly studied and believed God’s word that they had at that time, they would have better understood what Christ’s purpose was.
 That has not changed today and far too many Christians still do not correlate the purpose of Christ’s sacrifice in conjunction with our cross to bear on this earth (Luke 14:27) as preparation for eternity with Him.
 When we realize God’s true purpose for us and go after it; that is when we truly glorify God, as it is representative of our belief in Him and His word!

 If you believe that you fall short in your joy of the Lord and accepting His desire for you to live joyfully in the midst of the difficulties, then prayerfully ask God to give you the understanding in what He desires for you.
 It is in His word and it is real.
 He allows this pain into your heart and soul, so you may ask Him for help, to seek and to persevere in understanding and believing.
 Below are many verses related to this topic.
 Not only do I ask and suggest that you read them, but do what is intended and study them, meditate on them and believe them.
 Pray over them and ask God to reveal their depth of meaning and understanding to you, as He desires that you have that greater joy that this world and its solutions will never bring.
 More than anything, God desires that you be united with Him, that you don’t just put Him first, but that you put Him everything!